(updated quite a bit 2014)

 This is where things get complicated, however.
 Although I think this just adds to our understanding.
 For Deleuze and Guattari, affects, as becomings and mutual contagions, can operate independent of emotion or feeling.
 Writing about the work of painter Francis Bacon, Deleuze writes –

-For some cultural (and other) theory, the politics of affect is separated from this broader set of events, taken only to be that of feelings, emotion, or even only a question of the agreeable/disagreeable.
-There’s nothing wrong with the ideas here, in many ways.
+As I’ve mentioned several times—although it bears noting—this kind of thing goes too far for many.
+For some affect—even perhaps the politics of affect—is something more or less separate from this broader set of events/sensations without feelings.
+The “real” politics of affect is taken only to be that of feelings/emotion, reduced even to only a question of the agreeable/disagreeable.
+There’s nothing wrong with this approach in many ways.
 On the contrary.
-It’s just that the affect being discussed is not quite the same as the affect being discussed elsewhere.
-Again, this wouldn’t matter, except that some kind of disciplinary competition sometimes seems to emerge, which likes to bracket off one part of the whole process as “affect”, while ignoring or diminishing the importance of the rest.
-This is completely unnecessary (although very much explainable via a multi-disciplinary theory of affect).
-In any case, this only emphasises the fact that we need to know which definition of affect we are taking up.
-And obviously, although I head to a specific, if broader, understanding of affect, I also think that affect studies works better as an appropriately multiple assemblage, rather than a discipline.
+It’s useful.
+It’s just that the affect being discussed is not quite the same as the affect being discussed elsewhere—and the politics of affect being promoted is not the same as a different politics of affect one can imagine based on the primacy of affects that are not automatically feelings, or even human, or even lived (think for example of a wave and a cliff affecting and being affected by each other).
+It’s here that some kind of disciplinary competition sometimes seems to emerge.
+There are all kinds of approaches to affect which like to bracket off one part of the whole process as “affect”, while ignoring or diminishing the importance of the rest.
+This is completely unnecessary (although very much explainable via a multi-disciplinary theory of affect—that is, by looking at the different affective investments in certain approaches to affect).
+In any case, this only emphasises the fact that we need to know which definition of affect we are taking up at any given moment.
+And obviously, although I am about to head to a specific, if broader, understanding of affect, I also think that affect studies works better as an appropriately multiple assemblage, rather than a discipline.

 If I move away from “emotion” in what comes next, it’s only because I think in the end that this move is what some approaches to affect avoid doing, and what still needs most explaining.
 For this I return to Deleuze, and of course Massumi.

-For Brian Massumi, one of the best thinkers of affect in the contemporary world, and upon whose work many of us draw extensively, along with Félix Guattari, affect is indeed first equated with ‘intensity’ (Parables for the Virtual:27).
-This is an intensity in which there is ‘a crossing of semantic wires’, which begins to explain why affect theory sometimes trips over itself (Parables for the Virtual:24).
-This intensity is not only a matter of what affect means, but what it does.
+For Brian Massumi, one of the best thinkers of affect in the contemporary world, and upon whose work many of us draw extensively (along with Félix Guattari) affect is indeed first equated with ‘intensity’ (Parables for the Virtual:27—see also this Massumi interview with Mary Zournazi, especially at the beginning).
+This is an intensity in which, in living engagements at least, there is ‘a crossing of semantic wires’, which perhaps begins to explain why affect theory sometimes trips over itself (Parables for the Virtual:24).
+This intensity is not only a matter of what affect means (that is, “affect means intensity”), but what it does (that is, affect works intensity, or is the work of intensity).
 Affect is intensities coming together, moving each other, transforming and translating under or beyond meaning, beyond semantic or simply fixed systems, or cognitions, even emotions.
-This is not to denigrate any of these.
-In fact, it gives more precision to our understanding of the contexts of all of them.
-In Aristotle’s terms, affect is, for Massumi ‘the excluded middle’ (24), and thus a consideration of affect undermines much of twentieth century thought and habit based upon Aristotle’s opening gambit (for example in the founding of common principles for ontology—beings and Being with an exclude middle in-between and so many other basic divisions).
+This is not to denigrate meaning or emotions or any of these (and Massumi writes a lot on feeling).
+In fact, it gives more precision to our understanding of the broader contexts and dynamisms for all of them.
+Yet, in Aristotle’s terms, affect remains, for Massumi, ‘the excluded middle’ (24) that allows us to nicely position the thinker and the thought, the subject and the object, the feeler and the felt, etc. Thus a consideration of affect in broader and more dynamic terms undermines much of the habit of twentieth century thought based upon Aristotle’s opening gambit (for example in the founding of common principles for ontology—beings and Being with an exclude middle in-between … and so many other basic divisions).
 Even the sometime troubling division of active from passive affections in Spinoza’s philosophy can fall apart in the light of this previously excluded middle –

 Reserve the term ‘emotion’ for the personalized content, and affect for the continuation.
 Emotion is contextual.
 Affect is situational: eventfully ingressive to context.
 Serially so: affect is trans-situational.
 As processual as it is precessual, affect inhabits the passage.
 It is pre- and postcontextual, pre- and postpersonal, an excess of continuity invested only in the ongoing: its own.
 Self-continuity across the gaps.
 Impersonal affect is the connecting thread of experience.
 It is the invisible glue that holds the world together.
 In event.
 The world-glue of event of an autonomy of event-connection continuing across its own serialized capture in context.
 (Massumi:217)

-Affect is then immersed in the way in which the changing world constantly trades its forces, with us always immersed in this trade, whatever story we tell ourselves about it, and whatever disciplines or concepts we form to talk about it, or try to tweak this trade.
+Affect is then immersed in the way in which the changing world constantly trades its forces, with us always immersed in this trade, whatever story we tell ourselves about it, however we “feel” about it, and whatever disciplines or concepts we form to talk about it, or with which we try to tweak this trade.
 Intensity arises as the infinity of real relations, and their real potentials, actualize in specific events and processes.
-For example, in the infinite number of possible connections between neurons, just to name one part of the world in which affect resides (without suggesting affect as an origin in itself).
-Over time, this infinity actualizes as specific connections (thoughts) that are never quite removed from their potential for infinite other connections.
+For example, there is the shifting intensity in the infinite number of possible connections between neurons, just to name one part of the world in which affect resides.
+Over time, this infinity actualizes as specific connections mixed in with the broader connections of the world beyond neurons (that is, as thoughts).
+These connections are never quite removed from their potential for infinite other connections.
 In short, affect is the emergence of actual relations on the one hand, and their falling back into virtual relations (relational potential) on the other.
 The entire complex situation is summed up as follows (in this unapologetically long quote, because it is here that emotions and cognitions are situated in the broader trade of intensities):

 Emergence, once again, is a two-sided coin: one side in the virtual (the autonomy of relation), the other in the actual (functional limitation).
 What is being termed affect in this essay is precisely this two-sidedness, the simultaneous participation of the virtual in the actual and the actual in the virtual, as one arises from and returns to the other.
 Affect is this two-sidedness as seen from the side of the actual thing, as couched in its perceptions and cognitions.
 Affect is the virtual as point of view, provided the visual metaphor is used guardedly.
 For affect is synesthetic, implying a participation of the senses in each other: the measure of living thing’s potential interactions is its ability to transform the effects of one sensory mode into those of another.
 (Tactility and vision being the most obvious but by no means the only examples: interoperative senses, especially proprioception, are crucial.)
 Affects are virtual synesthetic perspectives anchored in (functionally limited by) the actually existing, particular things that embody them.
 The autonomy of affect is its participation in the virtual.
 Its autonomy is its openness.
 Affect is autonomous to the degree to which it escapes confinement in the particular body whose vitality [Stern again], or potential for interaction, it is.
 Formed, qualified, situated perceptions and cognitions fulfilling functions of actual connection or blockage are the capture and closure of affect.
 Emotion is the most intense (most contracted) expression of that capture – and of the fact that something has always and again escaped.
 Something remains unactualized, inseparable from but unassimilable to any particular, functionally anchored perspective.
 That is why all emotion is more or less disorienting, and why it is classically described as being outside of oneself, at the very point at which one is most intimately and unshareable in contact with oneself and one’s vitality.
 If there were no escape, no excess or remainder, no fade-out to infinity, the universe would be without potential, pure entropy, death.
 Actually existing, structured things live in and through that which escapes them.
 Their autonomy is the autonomy of affect [so affect is also the autonomy of things – that which gives them autonomy].
 (Massumi:35)

+This autonomy is not, as some people interpret it, to say that affect runs around by itself, independent of us and everything we do.
+It is rather to say that the shifting relations that are affect—simply put, the world as it “worlds”—make up the ocean in which everything we do swims (and in which “swimming arises”, ultimately, from which “we” arise).
 Affect is therefore more than “important”—in many ways it is the world in motion, in emergence and disappearance.
 Affect is central, before and after our assumptions of stability, subject or object.
 As Deleuze notes in The Fold –

 …nothing authorises to conclude in favor of the presence of a body that might be ours, or the existence of the body that would have happened to affect it.
 There exists only what is perceived….
 (Deleuze, 1993:94)